jazcap53/digClock3/README.md

 ## Summary

-This is a (fully functional) work in progress.
-It is being refactored for testability.

 Dig, Clock! is a menu-driven digital clock, written in Python 2.7, that runs in a Linux terminal.
 This version can play the Westminster Chimes on every quarter hour.

-A full suite of unit tests is included.
+A suite of unit tests is included.

 ## Features